 Defining our resolvers

-Next up, we need to define resolvers for our GraphQL queries in order to return the appropriate data for each query operation.
-We will define resolvers for the users
+Next up, define resolvers for your GraphQL queries to return the appropriate data for each query operation.
+You will need to define resolvers for the users

 and user